 All in all, not much is revealed.
 Not much is solved.
 The story is like a vine that grows with the intention of getting entangled more and more instead of moving forward towards the light, like a maze without a beginning or end.

 ❤️ Enjoy This Review?

-Come back next week for a new review, or sign up here to make sure you don't miss it.
+Come back next week for a new review, and stay for the journey.
+If you haven't yet, explore Fae Reviews to make sure you are getting all the benefits.